carolzhou/multiPhATE2/README.md

 9)  The user may now include custom gene and protein fasta databases for blast analysis.
 10) PhATE now runs blastp against the CAZy database.
 11) The Refseq Gene database is no longer supported by multiPhATE.
 Refseq Gene has been replaced with the VOG gene database.
-12) multiPhATE now support parallelism using pthreads and by distributing blast+.
+12) multiPhATE now supports parallelism using pthreads and by distributing blast+.

 #### ABOUT THE MULTI-PHATE PIPELINE DRIVER